Skip to content

 Owl or lark?

-What chronotype you are is largely determined by your genes.But you can still do it a little bit - for example through light, food intake or exercise.
+Your chronotype is largely determined by genetics.
+However, you can still influence it to some extent—for example, through light, food intake, or exercise.

 Light & Movement

-Your sleep routine begins during the day - it sounds strange, but it's true.
-If you spend time outdoors during the day, get some daylight and exercise, you support your circadian rhythm.
+Your sleep routine begins during the day—it sounds strange, but it's true.
+Spending time outdoors, soaking up natural light, and exercising will support your circadian rhythm.

 In addition: An investigation was able to show that exercise and sport are an effective solution, especially for sleep problems - and probably also improve sleep quality in the long term.